Tips for Converting to a Takeout and Delivery Operation During Coronavirus

 Mar 19, 2020

-Even as authorities have shuttered restaurants to slow the coronavirus outbreak, many are allowing takeout and delivery to continue.
-If delivery and takeout (including drive-thru) are new to your operation, you probably have a lot of questions:
+Even as authorities have shuttered restaurants to curb the coronavirus outbreak, many are allowing takeout, drive-thru and delivery to continue.
+If these types of service are new to your operation, you probably have a lot of questions:

 - What types of menu items travel well?